keesiemeijer/php-basics-tutorial/README.md

 PHP is a popular programming language that is especially used for web development.

-In this tutorial you learn the very basics of PHP.
-For this tutorial it's assumed you have little to no knowledge of PHP or other programming languages.
-Wherever possible the correct terms are used, so it can help you in finding more information on the web.
+In this tutorial you learn the essential basics of PHP and what terminology is used.
+This can be helpfull in preventing errors or looking up PHP related information on the web when you just start out.
+It's assumed the reader has little to no knowledge of PHP or other programming languages.

 ## First things first

-PHP files are files that have a `.php` file extention (for example `my-php-file.php`).
+A PHP file contains PHP tags and ends with the file extension `.php`.
 When PHP reads a PHP file, it searches for opening and closing PHP tags `<?php` and `?>`.
 This tells PHP the text inside the tags is the actual PHP code.
 The great thing about PHP files is that they can contain HTML (or other languages) as well.

 Here is a simple example of a web page with some HTML and PHP code.